Beluki/GaGa/README.md

 scenario, if you delete your streams.ini file, GaGa will recreate it with a list of default radio streams.

-Performance-wise, streams file realoading is usually instant or takes milliseconds, even with hundreds of radio stations defined.
+Performance-wise, streams file reloading is usually instant or takes milliseconds, even with hundreds of radio stations defined.

 ### Compiling and installation